 - Use a stand mixer to knead if you have a dough hook.
 It will take less time, about 5 to 6 minutes.

-- Place the dough in a lightly greased bowl, cover, and let it puff up.
+- Place the dough in a lightly greased bowl, cover it, and let it puff up.

-- When it’s one and half times in bulk, turn it over on a lightly floured work surface and punch it down.
+- When itโs doubled in size, turn it over on a lightly floured work surface and punch it down.

-- Roll the dough out to a thickness of ½ inch and then with a cookie cutter, carve out circles.
+- Roll the dough out to a thickness of ยฝ inch and then with a cookie cutter, carve out circles.

 - Fold over one half of each circle over the other, like a taco.